Friskygote/Issix-mod/README.md

 - Each pet has their own mechanic that increases their trust/affection towards the player
 - Finally, voluntary enslavement, if you eventually get enslaved it may make your game a bit more difficult
 - Some branches of choices and situations.
 - Hopefully at least around an hour of additional gameplay?
-Haven't tested yet
+Haven't tested yet, but the fact is, I counted more than 43k words in saynn (dialogues) is quite a bit.
+Not every part of what player sees is even in saynn, which makes the size of this mod way more than I anticipated.

 What isn't there is basically a lot of post-enslavement content.
 This is major focus of current work on the mod for it to grow to 1.0 release.